top of page

 The STAR method is a structured way of responding to behaviour questions in interviews (also called competencies interview questions) by discussing the specific Situation, Task, Action, and Result of the situation you are describing.

-Action: Describe the actions you took to address the situation with an appropriate amount of detail and keep the focus on YOU.
-What specific steps did you take and what was your particular contribution?
-Be careful that you don’t describe what the team or group did when talking about a project, but what you actually did.
-Use the word “I,” not “we” when describing actions.
+Action: Describe the actions you decided to take to address the situation with a good level of detail and keep the focus on YOU.
+What specific steps did you take and what did you contribute?
+Be careful that you don’t describe what the team did.
+Use the word 'I,' not 'we' when describing actions taken and decisions made.
+I know this can seem quite selfish, but the interview is not about what your team or group of people accomplished, it is all about you and your contribution.
+Time to be selfish, you are allowed.

-Result: Describe the outcome of your actions and don’t be shy about taking credit for your behaviour.
-What happened?
-How did the event end?
+Result: Describe the outcome of your actions and make sure you take credit for your performance.
 What did you accomplish?
-What did you learn?
-Make sure your answer contains multiple positive results.
+What lessons did you learn?
+How did you leave things significantly better than you found them?

 SAMPLE BEHAVIOURAL INTERVIEW QUESTIONS